“No angler should die before fishing in New Zealand”

 • Weather: is so good – not too hot nor too cold.
 For many of us, it’s perfect!

 • No Nasties: There are minimal mosquitoes and no midges.
-No snakes, spiders or nasties…
+No poisonous snakes, spiders, leeches or crocodiles…sand flies are the worst pest!

 • Population: The people are so hospitable (and all speak English – of a type!)